tylerlong/manate/README.md

 - Rename to "manate": manage + state
 - allow to `import {auto} from 'manate/react'` instead of `import {auto} from '@tylerlong/use-proxy/lib/react'`
   - pretty hard
-- support symbols as prop keys, since you can convert symbols to strings by `toString()`.
-- use symbol for children key. symbol can make sure that there is no conflict.

 ## Development Notes